Spitak: History

 The 1st urban development plan of the town was introduced in 1965 by architect A. Harutyanyan, followed by the 2nd plan in 1974 composed by architects K. Ghazaryan and H. Mirzakhanyan.
 Many large factories were opened in Spitak, mainly for knitwear and dairy products.
 In 1980, a new urban plan was approved and the sports complex of the town was opened later in 1983.

-During the 1988 earthquake, Spitak was entirely destroyed and 1/3 of the town's 15,000 population were killed, while the rest became homeless.
-After the dissolution of the Soviet Union, Spitak was gradually rebuilt through the efforts of the state government as well as the Armenian diaspora, with the assistance of many countries, including Uzbekistan, Switzerland, Russia, Austria, Finland, Norway, Italy, Germany, Czech Republic, Estonia and United Kingdom.
+During the 1988 earthquake, Spitak was entirely destroyed and one third of the town's 15,000 population were killed, while the rest became homeless.
+The city was gradually rebuilt through the efforts of the Soviet and post-Soviet state governments as well as the Armenian diaspora, with the assistance of many countries.

 Geography

 Spitak covers an area of 57.6 km2 on the shores of Pambak River, at a height of 1650 meters above sea level.
 It is dominated by the Bazum mountains from the north and Pambak mountains from the south.

 Spitak is characterized with extremely cold winter and mild summer.
 The annual precipitation level reaches up to 440 mm.